Combine Multiple Workbooks

 How to combine multiple workbooks into one worksheet?
 Our Excel data processing tools series continues!
 It’s a very important task if you consolidate raw data.

-A short time ago, we got acquainted with the Excel worksheet splitter, which gave us a big help in cutting up and grouping data tables.
+A short time ago, we became acquainted with the Excel worksheet splitter, which was very helpful in cutting up and grouping data tables.

 It is possible that we don’t have to cup up the data table, but we need to do just the opposite.

-As a business analyst and advanced Excel user, I often have the task of merging more (usually 100+ pieces) Excel worksheets or workbooks into one single table, possibly in a short time.
+As a business analyst and advanced Excel user, I often merge more (usually 100+ pieces) Excel worksheets or workbooks into one table, possibly in a short time.

-One of the managers’ favorite habits is trying to over-persuade their employees to better performance by impossible deadlines, but that’s how the cookie crumbles.
+One of the managers’ favorite habits is trying to over-persuade their employees to perform better by impossible deadlines, but that’s how the cookie crumbles.

 Combine Multiple Workbooks – Folder location